tezos/tezos-mirror/docs/developer/proposal_testing.rst

 this mechanism, we can start the sandbox, activate the predecessor of the Alpha protocol, populate the empty context at will by using the shell of the predecessor protocol, and then have the migration triggered automatically at the desired level.
+The script ``scripts/user_activated_upgrade.sh`` receives the path of the protocol to which we would like to upgrade, and the desired level.

-In our example, we can set the user-activated upgrade such that the migration is triggered at level three by invoking::
+In our example above, where the Alpha protocol was snapshot into ``src/proto_007_<short_hash>``, we can set the user-activated upgrade such that the migration is triggered at level three by invoking::

   $ ./scripts/user_activated_upgrade.sh src/proto_007_* 3

+If we had opted for not snapshoting the Alpha protocol, we could pass the path ``src/proto_alpha`` as the parameter of the command above.

-Now we consider the case when testing the migration in a context imported from the snapshot file.
+Now we consider the case when testing the migration on a context imported from the snapshot file.
 In that case, we should recall the level at which the snapshot file was taken from the beginning of Section `Prepare the migration`_.
 In our example, this level is ``1039318``.
 The user-activated